theNewDynamic/hugo-module-tnd-netlifycms/README.md

 This module, in its phase 1, tends to simplify the construct of Netlify CMS lone config file and set up the Netlify CMS page wherever on the project.

-By using Hugo's Data file system to store and maintain reusable data objects which can be imported as collections or fields, the module ease up on maintaining this wall of glyph that can quickly become your Netlify CMS' `config.yml`
+By using Hugo's Data files system to store and maintain reusable data objects which can be imported in the Netlify CMS configuration file as collections or fields, the module ease up on maintaining this wall of glyph that can quickly become your favorite CMS' `config.yml`

 ## The Import statement
 ```